 They have been following the trade routes and going where we go.
 Rats depend on humans for sustainability and feast on the waste we create, so as we grow and develop the area, the rat population thrives right alongside.

 What types of rats live in Seattle?

-The Norway rat has been the most prominent rat in the area since they first invaded over a century ago; but a new species has emerged over the years and has become an ever-present nuisance – the Roof rat.
+Norway rats have been the most prominent rat in the area since they first invaded over a century ago; but a new species has emerged over the years and has become an ever-present nuisance – the roof rat.

-The roof rat lives primarily in high places like tree-tops or overgrown shrubbery and in rafters and attics.
-They will descend at night to feed on whatever they can find in buildings and never hit the ground level if they don’t have to.
+Roof rats live primarily in high places like tree-tops or overgrown shrubbery and in rafters and attics.
+They will descend at night to feed on whatever they can find in buildings and never hit the ground level if they don’t have too.

 Why is Seattle’s rat problem getting worse?